akiyeng2/Mathey/README.md

 9. Now everyone in the group has the code for the entire group!

 If all else fails, we can just email our code to each other, or put it in <a href="http://pastebin.com/">Pastebin</a> or a similar site.

+With regards to documenting code in your methods apart from the API documentation, ideally, your code should be self-explanatory, and not require comments.
+A good rule of thumb is code should tell you the *how*, comments should tell you the *why*.
+A person reading your code should be able to tell what it does without any comments.
+That means using meaningful variable and method names.